 From Brain to Body

-Parkinson’s Disease is a progressive disorder that starts in the brain and gradually affects how the nervous system works.
-It happens when brain cells that produce Dopamine, a chemical that helps movements stay smooth and coordinated—begin to slow down and stop working over time.
+Parkinson’s develops as nerve cells that produce Dopamine, a chemical messenger called a neurotransmitter that helps movements stay smooth and coordinated, gradually slow down and stop functioning over time.

-As Dopamine levels drop, communication between the brain and body becomes less efficient.
-This can affect movement, balance, speech, and even automatic functions like sleep, digestion, and blood pressure.
+As Dopamine levels decline, communication between the brain and body becomes less efficient and less reliable.
+This can affect movement, balance, speech, and automatic body functions such as sleep, digestion, and blood pressure.

-One way to picture Parkinson’s is like a power grid, but instead of something massive and industrial, imagine a small neighborhood power substation sending steady power to one house at the end of the line.
-When everything is running normally, the power reaches that house smoothly and consistently.
-But when Parkinson’s interferes, that small substation can start to misfire, and the house (that specific movement) gets inconsistent or unreliable power.
+One way to picture Parkinson’s is to imagine a small neighborhood power substation sending steady electricity to a house at the end of the line.
+When everything is working normally, power flows smoothly and the house receives a consistent signal.

 Text